project-forth-works/project-forth-works/Algorithms/XORshift Random-generator/readme.md

 ## Principle of the Marsaglia algorithm

 A random number is generated from a seed as follows:
 - Take a copy of the seed
 - Shift that copy left with a certain number of bits xor the original seed and the shifted seed to form the result of the first step
 - These steps are repeated twice, each time with the output of the previous step as input, but with a right shift and finally with a left shift.

+The actual number of bits used for the 3 shifts is critical.
+For a 32bit generator there are exactly 648 valid combinations.
+The favorite combination of Marsaglia was (13, 17, 5) which is used here.

+For 16bit generators only a few valid combinations
+exist: (7, 9, 13) and (7, 9, 8).

+For 64 bit generators 2200 valid combinations exist.
+Examples are: (24, 31, 35)
+or (19, 41, 21) and many others.
+See the link below for exact details

 The Forth-code is probably easier to understand than this explanation...

 ### The algorithm in pseudo-code
 ```